mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

      - Reference to an associated :ref:`con_file_format` file for this cell type's synapses.
    * - ``distributionFile``
      - Reference to an associated :ref:`syn_file_format` file for this cell type's synapses.
+   * - ``receptors``
+     - Dictionary of synapse properties per receptor type (e.g. ``gaba_syn``).
+Properties are given below.

+Each ``synapses.receptors.<receptor type>`` in ``synapses.receptors`` contains the following information:

+.. list-table:: Receptor parameters
+   :header-rows: 1

+   * - Parameter
+     - Description
+   * - ``delay``
+     - Delay between the presynaptic cell activation and the downstream synapse activation in :math:`ms`.
+Often defaults to :math:`0`.
+   * - ``threshold``
+     - Threshold of the synapse.
+   * - ``weight``
+     - Weight of the synapse.
+       Note that excitatory glutamate are :math:`AMPA` and :math:`NMDA` superpositions, and thus require two weights.
+   * - ``parameter``
+     - Receptor-specific parameters for the synapse dynamics.
+       For example, for an AMPA synapse, this could be the decay time constant, the facilitation, etc.

+See also:
+  The receptor parameters are used for NEURON's `NetCon <https://nrn.readthedocs.io/en/latest/hoc/modelspec/programmatic/network/netcon.html>`_.

 Example::